-Our mission is to maximise the sustainability, resilience, effectiveness and delivery of Drop-In Centres, and improve liaison with Breakfast Clubs, across the United Kingdom to ensure that all vulnerable veterans receive swift and empathetic support, and that their needs are appreciated at higher levels.
+Our mission is to maximise the sustainability, resilience, effectiveness and delivery of Drop-In Centres, and improve liaison with Breakfast Clubs, across the United Kingdom to ensure that all vulnerable veterans receive swift and empathetic support and that their needs are appreciated at higher levels.

 There is now a large number of centres of all shapes and sizes, in big cities and small towns, where the overriding wish to help our fellow veterans can take any shape.
-ASDIC just exists to help all these centres keep in touch with one another, promote mutual understanding, share problems and try to ensure that the real grass-roots picture of veterans on the ground is appreciated by the larger charities and government.
-The first and most important message on this site is that ASDIC is completely independent; it’s there both to help all those fantastic volunteers who are doing such good work on the ground, and to make higher authorities appreciate what’s really happening with our veteran community on the streets of this nation.
+ASDIC just exists to help all these centres keep in touch with one another, promote mutual understanding, share problems and try to ensure that the grass-roots picture of veterans on the ground is appreciated by the larger charities and government.
+The first and most important message on this site is that ASDIC is completely independent; it’s there both to help all those fantastic volunteers who are doing such good work on the ground, and to make higher authorities appreciate what’s happening with our veteran community on the streets of this nation.

 ASDIC Centre leaders are all passionate about the services they offer and, if they can’t help with your problem, they’ll know where to look.
-Welcome to this unique community, which offers the very best of comradeship and support that veterans know and value!
+Welcome to this unique community, which provides the very best of comradeship and support that veterans know and value!